-False imprisonment is the unlawful detention of a person without his or her consent.
-It differs from kidnapping in that false imprisonment does not require that the victim be moved.
+False imprisonment in Colorado is the unlawful detention of a person without his or her consent.
+Unlike kidnapping, false imprisonment does not require that the victim be moved.
 It can be prosecuted as a felony or a misdemeanor depending on the circumstances.

 False imprisonment can occur in many situations -- including wrongful detention in cases of suspected shoplifting.
 It is also a crime that frequently draws an increased sentence due to a violation of Colorado's domestic violence law.

 To help you better understand false imprisonment under 18-3-303, C.R.S, our Colorado defense lawyers discuss the following, below: